felleslosninger/docs/_docs/idporten/oidc/oidc_protocol_token.md

 #### Client authentication using JWT token (private_key_jwt)

-The client generates a JWT as specified in [RFC7523 chapter 2.2](https://tools.ietf.org/html/rfc7523#section-2.2), and signs this using a valid business certificate conforming to [Rammeverk for autentisering og uavviselighet i elektronisk kommunikasjon med og i offentlig sektor](https://www.regjeringen.no/no/dokumenter/rammeverk-for-autentisering-og-uavviseli/id505958/).
+The client generates a JWT as specified in [RFC7523 chapter 2.2](https://tools.ietf.org/html/rfc7523#section-2.2), and signs this using a valid business certificate (recommended) conforming to [Rammeverk for autentisering og uavviselighet i elektronisk kommunikasjon med og i offentlig sektor](https://www.regjeringen.no/no/dokumenter/rammeverk-for-autentisering-og-uavviseli/id505958/).

+Alternatively, one can register an [asymmetric key](https://docs.digdir.no/docs/idporten/oidc/oidc_func_clientreg.html#bruk-av-asymmetrisk-n%C3%B8kkel) (an option for test environments).

 The request is extended with the attributes 'client_assertion_type' and 'client_assertion', see example below.

-The 'sub' field of the JWT must be set equal to your client_id
+The 'sub' field of the JWT must be set equal to your client_id.

-The 'aud' field of th JWT must be set equal to the issuer identifier of ID-porten and must only contain a single value.
-Using the token-endpoint url as audience is no longer valid.
+The 'aud' field of the JWT must be set equal to the issuer identifier of ID-porten and must only contain a single value.
+Using the token endpoint URL as audience is no longer valid.

 #### Example: